-International mobility programs
+International mobility programmes

-In each country, partnerships may involve the higher education institution in charge of the project, as well as other associated engineering education institutions, thus creating networks.
+In each country, partnerships may involve the higher education institution in charge of the project, as well as other associated Engineering education institutions, thus creating networks.

 Every year, these forums are conducted both in France and abroad and enable partners to meet, discuss on projects status, share good practice, develop new projects and grow partnership networks.

-The BRAFITEC program (BRAsil France Ingénieurs TEChnologie)
+The BRAFITEC programme (BRAsil France Ingénieurs TEChnologie)

-The BRAFITEC program promotes:
+The BRAFITEC programme promotes:

-- international exchanges of engineering students (graduação engineering students in Brazil and students from accredited schools of engineering in France) ;
+- international exchanges of Engineering students (graduação Engineering students in Brazil and students from accredited Schools of Engineering in France) ;

-- international exchanges of teachers-researchers involved in the engineering field ;
+- international exchanges of teachers-researchers involved in the Engineering field ;

 - meetings between the members of partner institutions ;

-The ARFITEC program (ARgentine France Ingénieurs TEChnologie)
+The ARFITEC programme (ARgentine France Ingénieurs TEChnologie)

-The MEXFITEC program (MEXique France Ingénieurs TEChnologie)
+The MEXFITEC programme (MEXique France Ingénieurs TEChnologie)